 It’s enough to make you want to create a parallax website of your own -- and we can show you how.

 The easiest way to achieve a parallax scroll effect in Framer is to use custom components.
 You can search in the Insert Menu for the Parallax: Scroll Effects package from Linton Ye.
 This Community package does a lot of the heavy-lifting for you, so you can create advanced scroll interactions in minutes.
 You will still need to make some decisions about how and when an item should respond to a scroll, but you’ll get the result without needing to code anything yourself.

-With the Parallax: Scroll Effects package, you can use a ParallaxLayer’s parallax to drive changes to several properties, such as its rotation or opacity.
+With the Parallax: Scroll Effects package, you can use the Parallax Layer’s component to drive changes to several properties, such as its speed, scale, rotation, or opacity.
 The property will move between its Min to its Max, starting when the scroll’s position matches the provided Scroll Min value and ending when it matches the Scroll Max.
 You can learn more about a layer’s position by holding the Option key while hovering over the layer.

 Once the components are set up on your canvas, with the properties set, you can preview your design to check that the parallax scrolling effect is exactly how you want it.